 The effect will be a reduction in the transfer of oxygen into the water and increasingly stressed fish.

 Another consequence will be oil ingestion, which can also trigger a stress reaction or worse.

 Furthermore, a well-maintained fish tank has a water pump and filtration system, which will draw the oil in and trap it.

-However, this will interfere with and may destroy the carefully managed bacterial system that resides here.
+However, trapped oils in the filtration system will interfere with, and may destroy, the carefully managed bacterial system that resides here.

-Once this system is gone, the fish will suffer as their immune systems weaken, opening them to vulnerabilities.
+Once this system is gone, the fish will suffer as their immune systems weaken, making them vulnerable to disease and external contaminants.

 Oil in the water could also damage the gills making breathing difficult or damaging the mucus coating the fish’s skin.